frdedynamics/robotics-lab-documentation/source/texts/ros3.rst

       catkin_create_pkg beginner_tutorials std_msgs rospy roscpp  # create new package
       cd ..  # change directory to where /src folder located catkin_make  # build packages
-      source devel/setup.bash  # Tell Linux that we have new built packages there rospack profile  # Tell ROS that we have new packages and update the list roscd beginner_tutorials/src # change directory into newly created package gedit publisher.py # create a publisher node
+      source devel/setup.bash  # Tell Linux active terninal that we have new built packages there rospack profile  # Tell ROS that we have new packages and update the list roscd beginner_tutorials/src # change directory into newly created package gedit publisher.py # create a publisher node